 Because of mental conditioning and limiting beliefs, we don't and never try to explore our lives and their principles.
 Life is not a 9-5 job, having a peaceful married life with children, getting old, and then dying.
 This is not what we are all here for.
-We are here to learn lessons, clear the karma cycle so we can purify our souls and immerse ourselves back into the divine light of which we are all a part (GOD).
+We are here to learn lessons and clear the karma cycle so we can purify our souls, and immerse ourselves back into the divine light of which we are all a part (GOD).

 The Buddha says

 I declare, O Bhikksuhs, that desire or discretion (own will) is Karma.
 Having willed one acts by body, speech, and thought. " (Anguttara Nikaya)

 Karma does not necessarily mean past actions; it encircles both past and present deeds.
 Hence, we are the result of what we were; we will be the result of what we are.
 The present is no doubt the generation or consequence of the past, and so will be our presentation of the future, but the present is not always a true index of either the past or the future, so complex is the concept of Karma!